STIXProject/stixproject.github.io/idioms/features/relationships/index.md

 title: STIX Relationships
 ---

-Relationships are one of the features of STIX that make it so powerful for expression cyber threat intelligence.
+Relationships are one of the features of STIX that make it so powerful for expressing cyber threat intelligence when compared to other options.
 Although each of the major components is valuable on its own and can be used independently of the others in order to express those concepts, the true power of STIX is realized when components are used in conjunction with each other to better enable threat analysis.
 It's one thing to use STIX to describe an indicator for an IP address without context, it's another to relate that to the relevant TTP that it indicates, the TTP to the threat actor or actors that are known to use it, to the incidents where it was observed, and to courses of action that can help mitigate its impact.

 STIX relationships enable all of this by defining these connection points and how to express them: